nl-rse/website/content/posts/2023-05-25-rse-survey-2023-results.md

 ## How (well) are the interests of RSEs safeguarded at their institutions?

 The histogram below shows how many participants agreed with the following statement: "The interests of RSEs are safeguarded at my institute".
-As A substantial number of RSEs agreed with this statement, but there are still places where this seems not to be the case at all.
+As a substantial number of RSEs agreed with this statement, but there are still places where this seems not to be the case at all.

 ![Interests of RSEs are safeguarded at my institution](/img/survey2023/interests_safeguarded.png)